Gentlemen Prefer Blondes (novel): Critical reception

 Despite the mixed critical reviews, other authors heaped copious praise upon the work.
-Author William Faulkner wrote a personal letter to Loos after reading her novel.
+William Faulkner wrote a personal letter to Loos after reading her novel.
 Filled with congratulatory remarks, Faulkner lauded the brilliance of Gentlemen Prefer Blondes and complimented Loos regarding the originality of her characters such as Dorothy Shaw.
 Aldous Huxley, author of the dystopian novel Brave New World, likewise wrote a letter of praise to Loos.
-As a result of this letter, Huxley and Loos later met in 1926 when the British novelist visited America for the first time.
+As a result of this letter, Huxley and Loos met in 1926 when the British novelist visited America for the first time.

 Among the list of names of other great authors from the time period, F. Scott Fitzgerald, E. B. White, Sherwood Anderson, William Empson, Rose Macauley, Arnold Bennett, H. G. Wells, James Joyce, and Edith Wharton all praised Loos' novel.
 Wharton declared Gentlemen Prefer Blondes as "the great American novel," ostensibly because the character of Lorelei Lee embodied the avarice, frivolity, and immoderation that characterized 1920s America during Warren G. Harding and Calvin Coolidge years.
 James Joyce stated that—even though his eyesight was failing him—he "reclined on a sofa reading Gentlemen Prefer Blondes for three days" while taking a break from writing Finnegans Wake.

-George Santayana, the Spanish-American philosopher and author, facetiously averred that Gentlemen Prefer Blondes was "the best book on philosophy written by an American."
-Arnold Bennett and H. G. Wells later escorted Loos out to dinner when she visited London as a reward for her excellent work.
+George Santayana, the Spanish-American philosopher, facetiously averred that Gentlemen Prefer Blondes was "the best book on philosophy written by an American."
+Arnold Bennett and H. G. Wells escorted Loos out to dinner when she visited London as a reward for her excellent work.
 Even the Prince of Wales was reported to have been so amused by the novel that he purchased many copies of the book and gave them to his companions.

 The work's popularity crossed national borders into countries such as the Republic of China and the Soviet Union, and the book was translated into more than a dozen different languages and published in 85 editions.
 In 1927, Loos wrote a well-received sequel, But Gentlemen Marry Brunettes.
 Several decades later, Loos was asked during a television interview in London whether she intended to write a third book.
 She facetiously replied that the title and theme of a third book would be Gentlemen Prefer Gentlemen.
 This remark resulted in the interview's abrupt termination.